Stony Brook University

-Stony Brook University (SBU or SUNY Stony Brook), officially the State University of New York at Stony Brook, is a public research university in Stony Brook, New York.
+The State University of New York at Stony Brook, commonly referred to as Stony Brook University (SBU), is a public research university in Stony Brook, New York, United States, on Long Island.
 Along with the University at Buffalo, it is one of the State University of New York system's two flagship institutions.
 Its campus consists of 213 buildings on over 1454 acre of land in Suffolk County and it is the largest public university (by area) in the state of New York.